Augustus H. Garland: Confederate States Congress

-Garland was appointed to the Provisional Confederate Congress and was elected to the Confederate House of Representatives in the 1st Confederate States Congress in 1861, where he was a member of the Committees on Public Lands, Commerce and Financial Independence, and the Judiciary.
-He was reelected in 1863, and in 1864 was appointed to the Confederate States Senate to fill the vacancy caused by the death of Charles B. Mitchel.
+Four days after approving the secession ordinance, the convention delegates appointed Garland to the Provisional Confederate Congress, where he was the youngest member of the body.
+Garland was elected to the Confederate House of Representatives over Jilson P. Johnson in the 1st Confederate States Congress in 1861, where he was a member of the Committees on Public Lands, Commerce and Financial Independence, and the Judiciary.
+In 1862, Garland was narrowly defeated by Robert W. Johnson, who had been the incumbent in the United States Senate, for a seat in the Confederate States Senate, with the twelfth ballot going 46-42.

+He was reelected to the Confederate House of Representatives in 1863, where he was now serving alongside his brother Rufus.
+In 1864 was appointed to the Confederate States Senate to fill the vacancy caused by the death of Charles B. Mitchel in a close vote against Albert Pike.
 As a Congressman, he made efforts to establish a Supreme Court of the Confederate States and supported President Jefferson Davis, with the exception of Davis' aside suspending the writ of habeas corpus for the duration of the war (as had Lincoln in the North).
-He returned to Arkansas in February 1865, when it was clear the Confederacy was about to lose so that he could help facilitate the return of his state to the Union.
+He returned to Arkansas in February 1865, when it was clear the Confederacy was about to lose so that he could help facilitate the transition of power from exiled Confederate governor Harris Flanagin to Isaac Murphy with General Joseph J. Reynolds, and the return of his state to the Union.

 Postwar

 Ex parte Garland

 Not long after the Civil War ended, President Andrew Johnson pardoned Garland on July 15, 1865.
 He was nonetheless forbidden to resume his legal practice without taking the Ironclad Oath, which the United States Congress had required of all Confederate government or military officials, per a law passed on January 24, 1865.
 In Ex parte Garland, Garland argued that the law was unconstitutional and ex post facto.
 On January 14, 1867, by a vote of five to four, the U.S. Supreme Court agreed.
 The ruling caused considerable uproar in the north, but former Confederates hoped that the judicial system could be used to prevent the implementation of Congressional Reconstruction.
-Garland then pushed the Supreme Court to hear the case of Mississippi v.
-Johnson which challenged the constitutionality of those acts; however, the Court refused.

 Political career

 Arkansas legislators elected him to the United States Senate for a term beginning in 1867 but was not allowed to take the seat because Arkansas had not yet been readmitted to the Union.
-Garland in 1869 helped found the Southern Historical Society and gathered papers of Arkansas Confederate veterans.
-As he resumed his legal practice, Garland observed politics from a distance.
-In 1872, with the Republican Party split into three factions, Arkansas Democrats sought Garland to help elect Democrats into the state legislature and had been considered for the Democratic nomination for the U.S. Senate.
-During the conflict known as the Brooks-Baxter War, Garland became a primary strategist for Governor Elisha Baxter and briefly served as the secretary of state.
-He was an advisor and constitutional scholar at the next state constitutional convention and, with strong support from the Democratic Party, was elected Governor of Arkansas.
+Garland knew the election was "a doubtful, if not an empty offer".
+While in Washington DC attempting to be seated in the Senate, Garland worked behind the scenes to push the Supreme Court to hear the case of Mississippi v.
+Johnson which challenged the constitutionality of the Reconstruction Acts; however, the Court refused.